ProSweeper/sei-06-21-22/work/w07/d5/01-02-django-urls-views-templates/README.md

 ```

 The `static` DTL template tag ensures that the correct URL is assigned to the `href`.

+> IMPORTANT:  Django caches templates & statics, so let's restart the server!

 Refresh - and red city tells us that **style.css** is being loaded.
 Let's update it with the following more pleasing CSS: